-Here we present the important findings from the omnibus survey, carried out in 2011.
+Here we present the important findings from the survey, which was carried out in 2011.
 For a more interpretive account please download our conference paper and presentation from the panel on the right.

 42% of adults in Scotland, almost 1.9 million people, said they volunteered ‘informally’ by helping out someone outside their home, who isn’t a relative.
 By informal volunteering we mean things like babysitting or childcare, transporting or escorting someone to an appointment, looking after someone's house or pet.

 Figure 1 shows that 30% of those aged 65 and over volunteered informally and were less likely to volunteer than those aged 35-55 or 55-64.
 This suggests that those over 65 are more likely to benefit from, rather than participate in, informal volunteering.

 Base: All = 1,003.
 16-24 = 124.
 25-34 = 157.
 35-44 = 178.
 45-54 = 183.
 55-64 = 160.
 65 plus = 231.

 The survey also found that those in higher socioeconomic groups were more likely to volunteer informally than those in lower socioeconomic groups.

 Our survey asked people about the volunteering they do with organisations or groups which is also known as formal volunteering.
 We're interested in which sector they volunteer in - the public, private or voluntary sectors.

 As Figure 2 shows, the majority (81%) said they volunteered in the voluntary sector, with 15% volunteering in the public sector.
 Only around 7% volunteered in the private sector.